 The investment portfolio and all related transactions are reviewed and balanced to appropriate general ledger accounts by senior finance staff on a monthly basis.
-An independent analysis by an external auditor shall be conducted annually to review and perform procedure testing on the City's cash and investments.
+An independent analysis by an external auditor shall be conducted annually to review and perform procedure testing on the Commented [CO1]: Lisa, let's discuss.
+I want to make sure I am reconciling this language reflecting Govt Code with the City's Charter.
+City's cash and investments.
 The Finance Director/City Treasurer shall review and assure compliance with investment processes and procedures.